Q: How sick can you get from exposure?

 Q: You can't have exposure if you don't step in it or touch it, right?

-A: Wrong!
+A: Wrong actually.
 It's beginning to decay as soon as it's deposited.
 It's breaking down and also going airborne.
 Rain & wind will help it break down faster.
-The Michigan air quality studies in 2011 attributed the high quantities of bacteria in the air to be from non other than .......... unscooped dog feces!
-People with existing respiratory conditions may be more sensitive to airborne waste particles.
+The Michigan air quality studies in 2011 attributed the high quantities of dog fecal bacteria in the air to be from unscooped dog feces.
+People with respiratory conditions may be more sensitive to airborne waste particles.
 Interestingly, the Michigan studies didn't start out looking for dog waste matter ! click here for more info on the Michigan studies.

 Q: Animals have always deposited their poop outside.
 Why is it such a big deal for dogs now?